reportmate/.github/profile/README.md

 - **reportmate-csharp-app** – A native Windows app for viewing device state and local configuration
 - **reportmate-mac-client** – macOS client for executing reporting queries
 - **reportmate-windows-client** – Windows client for executing reporting queries
-- **reportmate-infra-azure** – Terraform and serverless telemetry ingestion for Azure
+- **terraform-azurerm-reportmate** – Terraform and serverless telemetry ingestion for Azure
-- **reportmate-infra-aws** – Terraform and serverless telemetry ingestion for AWS
+- **terraform-aws-reportmate** – Terraform and serverless telemetry ingestion for AWS

 ## Modules